Writing for Multiple Blogs

 Some Tips for Writing for Multiple Blogs:

 1. Write down all of your ideas regardless of which blog will end up publishing them.
 The more blogs you write for, the more ideas you’ll need.
 For some people this isn’t a problem, but you’ll never be able to remember all of your ideas unless you have a method for keeping track of them.
-For a helpful article on the topic, see The Power of Planning: Blogging Success at Super Blogging.

 2. Don’t try to assign ideas to a specific blog right away.
 Let your ideas develop as you write them.
 Try to refrain from classifying an idea as being relevant only to a particular blog before the direction of the post has been established.
 Sometimes you’ll be surprised that the post winds up being a good bit different from how you originally thought it would.
 Once you know for sure where you are going with an idea you may have a particular audience that you think would appreciate it more than others.